Stuart Fairchild Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in the league.

-- The Pirates have the 23rd-ranked team ERA among all MLB pitching staffs (4.58).
+- The Pirates' 4.58 team ERA ranks 22nd among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).

-- Jackson will start for the Pirates, his first of the season.
+- The Pirates are sending Keller (9-8) out to make his 25th start of the season as he goes for his 10th victory.
+He is 9-8 with a 4.39 ERA and 154 strikeouts through 143 2/3 innings pitched.

-- The 27-year-old righty has appeared out of the bullpen nine times this season.
+- In his most recent appearance on Tuesday against the Atlanta Braves, the right-hander tossed five innings, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.